readthedocs/blog/securing-build-processes.rst

 Breaking out of this system requires a privilege escalation attack, and the ability to break out of the container in order to access the outer build system.
-The main cause of these issues is running user code.
+ALl of these measures are required because our system runs user code.
 To properly fix this situation, we are working to remove arbitrary execution form our stack entirely.